Topology-Aware Active Learning on Graphs: Background and Notation

-The Laplacian spectrum encodes rich information about the graph topology: for instance, the multiplicity of the zero eigenvalue of $L_\varepsilon$ equals the number of connected components, and the corresponding eigenspace is spanned by the indicator vectors of those components \cite[Proposition 2]{TutSpec}.
-These spectral properties are central to many graph-based learning methods, including spectral clustering \cite{NgSpectral}, and have been studied extensively in the context of statistical consistence and convergence \cite{ GARCIATRILLOS2018239, hoffmann2020spectral}.

-Graph Laplacian regularization with $J(v) = v^\top L_{\varepsilon} v$ penalizes the first-order variation of the labeling function over the graph \cite{Slepcev}.
+The Laplacian spectrum encodes rich information about the graph topology.
+For instance, the multiplicity of the zero eigenvalue of $L$ equals the number of connected components, and the corresponding eigenspace is spanned by the indicator vectors of those components \cite[Proposition 2]{TutSpec}.
+These spectral properties are central to many graph-based learning methods such as spectral clustering \cite{NgSpectral}, and have been studied extensively in the context of statistical consistence and convergence \cite{ GARCIATRILLOS2018239, hoffmann2020spectral}.
+In semi-supervised learning, graph Laplacian regularization with $J(v) = v^\top L_{\varepsilon} v$ penalizes the first-order variation of the labeling function over the graph \cite{Slepcev}.
 It serves as a discrete analogue of the squared gradient norm, encouraging smoothness by suppressing large differences between neighboring nodes.
-More generally, the regularizer $J(v) = v^\top L_{\varepsilon}^s v$, with $s \in \mathbb{R}$, penalizes higher-order variations and corresponds to a discrete Sobolev semi-norm involving fractional or integer powers of the Laplacian \cite{Stuart,weihs2023consistency}.
-Varying $s$ allows for finer control over the smoothness of the learned function, and has been shown to improve performance in certain learning settings \cite{pmlr-v15-zhou11b}.

-We note that both the graph construction process and learning algorithms we consider here are distinct from the graph neural network (GNN) setting \citep{wu2020comprehensive}.
+We note that both the graph construction process and learning algorithms we consider here are distinct from the GNN setting \citep{rewiringMontufar}.
 GNNs typically operate on an \emph{a priori} given graph of relevant meta-data to the task (such as co-authorship in a citation graph), and train a neural network for various learning tasks.
 Conversely, we assume no graph structure of our data (and instead construct one over the dataset as described above), and the learning algorithms have no trainable parameters.
+However, we will later leverage a formulation of curvature proposed in the GNN community \cite{ricciBronstein} for use in our similarity graph-based SSL setting.